tonyaldon/settings/README.md

 * the installation of `i3` (last release),
 * and the `i3` config files (.i3status.conf, conf),
 * the installation of `emacs` (last release - snapshot),
-* the command `cask` to manage dependencies of my emacs configuration,
+* the installation of `cask` to manage dependencies of my emacs configuration,
 * my emacs configuration,
 * a specific structure of my home directory.